 - AMD Ryzen 5 7600 – $199.00 (save $30)

 - AMD Ryzen 9 5900X -$288 (Save 49%)

 Products at a Glance

-When it comes to purchasing a graphics card such as the RTX 3070 Ti, finding the right CPU is just as important.
-It is essential that users pick a CPU that is powerful enough to handle their desired gaming settings and provide them with an optimal gaming experience.
+When it comes to purchasing a graphics card such as the Nvidia GeForce RTX 3070 Ti, finding the right CPU is just as important.
+It is essential that gamers pick a CPU that is powerful enough to handle their desired gaming settings and provide them with an optimal gaming experience.

 When selecting a CPU, there are several factors that should be taken into account.
 Firstly, users must consider their budget and how much they are willing to spend on the processor alone.
 Secondly, they should look at what type of games they will be playing.
 This will help determine which processor would best suit their needs.
 Lastly, research into benchmark scores for different processors should be conducted in order to ensure maximum performance from the chosen CPU.